Max-Schmeling/excel-contact-tools/README.md

 # How can the add-in help you?

-The add-in assumes that your spread sheet contains contact details of the people who you are working with (ie. one of the following: e-mail address, full names, alias).
+The add-in assumes that your spreadsheet contains contact details of the people who you are working with (ie. one of the following: e-mail address, full names, alias).
 It also assumes that these contact details are managed in an Active Directory.
 If that is the case, the add-in can do the following things for you:

 1. **Show contact:** Show all other relevant contact details of the e-mail address or name in the active cell
 2. **Convert contacts:** Convert multiple cells containing e-mail addresses or names into other contact details like phone numbers etc.